mardro/github-backup/README.md

 ## Usage

-- To Backup ALL repositories from an organisation (a GET reequest to GitHub will be made)
+- To Backup ALL repositories from an organisation (a GET request to GitHub will be made)

   `github-repo-backup backup -d PATH_TO_BACKUP_DIR -r all -o ORGANISATION_NAME -p GITHUB_PAT`

+- To Backup ALL repositories from an organisation (a GET request to GitHub will be made) and remove all backups older than 7 days

+  `github-repo-backup backup -d PATH_TO_BACKUP_DIR -r all -o ORGANISATION_NAME -p GITHUB_PAT -c 7`

-- To Backup a specific repository from an organisation (a GET reequest to GitHub will be made)
+- To Backup a specific repository from an organisation (a GET request to GitHub will be made)

   `github-repo-backup backup -d PATH_TO_BACKUP_DIR -r MY_REPO -o ORGANISATION_NAME -p GITHUB_PAT`

-- To Backup ALL repositories from an user (a GET reequest to GitHub will be made)
+- To Backup ALL repositories from an user (a GET request to GitHub will be made)

   `github-repo-backup backup -d PATH_TO_BACKUP_DIR -r all -u USER_NAME -p GITHUB_PAT`

-- To Backup a specific repository from an user (a GET reequest to GitHub will be made)
+- To Backup a specific repository from an user (a GET request to GitHub will be made)

   `github-repo-backup backup -d PATH_TO_BACKUP_DIR -r MY_REPO -u USER_NAME -p GITHUB_PAT`

-- To Backup a specific repository from an user (a GET reequest to GitHub will be made) with an individual backup name
+- To Backup a specific repository from an user (a GET request to GitHub will be made) with an individual backup name

   `github-repo-backup backup -d PATH_TO_BACKUP_DIR -s MY_BACKUP_NAME -r MY_REPO -u USER_NAME -p GITHUB_PAT`